Accuser takes stand in Harvey Weinstein's rape trial

 NEW YORK (Reuters) - One of the women who Harvey Weinstein is charged with sexually assaulting took the witness stand on Monday in what is expected to be some of the most dramatic testimony in the former Hollywood producer’s rape trial.

-Mimi Haley began testifying in a Manhattan courtroom with Weinstein looking on from the defense table.
+Mimi Haleyi began testifying in a Manhattan courtroom with Weinstein looking on from the defense table.

 Weinstein, 67, has pleaded not guilty to sexually assaulting Haleyi and Jessica Mann.